tiangolo/uwsgi-nginx-docker/README.md

 This [**Docker**](https://www.docker.com/) image allows you to create [**Python**](https://www.python.org/) web applications that run with [**uWSGI**](https://uwsgi-docs.readthedocs.org/en/latest/) and [**Nginx**](http://nginx.org/en/) in a single container.

 The combination of uWSGI with Nginx is a [common way to deploy Python web applications like Flask and Django](http://flask.pocoo.org/docs/1.0/deploying/uwsgi/).
-It is widely used in the industry and would give you decent performance. (*)
+It is widely used in the industry and would give you decent performance.

 This image was created to be the base image for [**tiangolo/uwsgi-nginx-flask**](https://hub.docker.com/r/tiangolo/uwsgi-nginx-flask/) but could be used as the base image for any other (WSGI-based) Python web application, like Django.

-### * Note on performance and features

-If you are starting a new project, you might benefit from a newer and faster framework based on ASGI instead of WSGI (Flask and Django are WSGI-based).

-You could use an ASGI framework like:

-* [**FastAPI**](https://github.com/tiangolo/fastapi) (which is based on Starlette) with this Docker image: [**tiangolo/uvicorn-gunicorn-fastapi**](https://github.com/tiangolo/uvicorn-gunicorn-fastapi-docker).
-* [**Starlette**](https://github.com/encode/starlette) directly, with this Docker image: [**tiangolo/uvicorn-gunicorn-starlette**](https://github.com/tiangolo/uvicorn-gunicorn-starlette-docker).
-* Or any other ASGI framework with this Docker image: [**tiangolo/uvicorn-gunicorn**](https://github.com/tiangolo/uvicorn-gunicorn-docker).

-FastAPI, or Starlette, would give you about 800% (8x) the performance achievable with this image (**tiangolo/uwsgi-nginx**).
-[You can see the third-party benchmarks here](https://www.techempower.com/benchmarks/#section=test&runid=a979de55-980d-4721-a46f-77298b3f3923&hw=ph&test=query&l=z8kflr-v&a=2).

-Also, if you want to use new technologies like WebSockets it would be easier (and *possible*) with a newer framework based on ASGI, like FastAPI or Starlette.
-As the standard ASGI was designed to be able to handle asynchronous code like the one needed for WebSockets.

-#### If you need a WSGI-based application (like Flask or Django)

-If you need to use an older WSGI-based framework like Flask or Django (instead of something based on ASGI) and you need to have the best performance possible, you can use the alternative image: [**tiangolo/meinheld-gunicorn**](https://github.com/tiangolo/meinheld-gunicorn-docker).

-**tiangolo/meinheld-gunicorn** will give you about 400% (4x) the performance of this image.

 ---